rubillos/RV-Bridge/README.md

 ---
 ## <a name="background"></a>Background

 At the start of the pandemic we realized that international travel was going to be off the table for a significant duration.
-We decided it was time to see more of the US West so we bought a class-A motorhome which we call ***The Penguin Express***.
+We decided it was time to see more of the [Western US](http://rickandrandy.com/map/index.html?RV) so we bought a class-A motorhome which we call ***The Penguin Express***.
 We've put [almost 30k miles on it so far](http://rickandrandy.com/?rvlife).

 ![Penguin Express](/images/Penguin_Express.jpg)